 To get started with Planning Poker with your team, you can purchase Planning Poker cards from Mountain Goat Software.
-Or, play Planning Poker online for free.
+Or, play Planning Poker online as part of your Agile Mentors membership.

 How Does Planning Poker Work?